ryanlevee/javascript-html-css/README.md

-# JavaScript: "Math Facts" Game | HTML/CSS: "Play2Learn" Website
+To launch HTML/CSS Website

 Clone repository.

-Launch index.html in browser.
+Launch index.html in browser and enjoy.

 # To play "Math Facts"
 Navigate to the Math Facts page using the GAMES dropdown menu in the navbar.